Tuesday, June 10, 2008

 Conductors: Other initiatives include the hiring of more world-class conductors to perform when the Met’s music director, James Levine, is not in the house.
 Levine conducts only 50 or so performances per year, leaving 170 or so to be handled by other conductors.

-without sacrificing the artistic mission of the Met.
+It's important to note that all this is being done without sacrificing the artistic mission of the Met.
 It would have been easy, for example, simply to program a full season of audience pleasers and ignore the more obscure or contemporary or challenging works that are so hard to sell.
 But the Met always has presented, and will continue to present, a complete spectrum of great opera, a range that includes contemporary works as well as less familiar older ones.

 But contemporary and obscure operas could be a financial disaster unless a sophisticated marketing effort were in place to create demand.
 These days, it's no longer financially acceptable to tolerate a half-empty house for a less-accessible work, as has been the case for many years.
 So that’s what leads us into the next major initiative – marketing.